JFCodes/WhatsAppJS/README.md

 ---
 # IMPORTANTE NOTICE
 ## Regarding the safety of your data
 As a responsable person you should not trust blindly anything you come accross online.
-This project is open source so anyone can audit its code and check there is no outside connection or data dumps being made to any untrusted server.
-You can and **should check the code** which is using a Puppeeter instance and that its actions are confined to the WhatsApp Web app.
+This project is open source so anyone can audit its code and check that there is no outside connection or data dumps being made to any untrusted server.
+You can and **should check the code** which is using a Puppeeter instance which actions are confined to the WhatsApp Web app.
 You can also double check by running this package over a dummy WhatsApp account and spoofing all network calls being made. **They should match all the calls WhatsApp Web App uses in their page and not one more.**

 At no moment should you trust a project like this without auditing its code.
 A puppeetter instance is an actual browser with access to all the data on the WhatsApp account, the same data you would have access if you loggin right now in your local browser.